Judge criticized for reversing teen’s sexual assault verdict, saying 148 days in jail is ‘plenty’

 “To be a father and see your girl go through that, there’s no words for the heartbreak,” he added.
 “But now I see her having the courage to speak up and I just couldn’t be prouder of her.”

-However, since the news of the judge’s reversal, Cameron has encountered an outpour of support, finding a new purpose for sharing her story.
+Since news of the judge’s reversal, Cameron has received an outpouring of support and found a new purpose for sharing her story.

 “Even though I didn’t get the justice that I should have, I’ve had multiple girls text me saying that my story has helped them come out with theirs,” she said.
 “That’s why I want my story out there.”